The Census of Dreams

 The dream census began as an accessibility feature.

-The council passed it unanimously after a pediatrician testified that children often tell the truth in sleep before they can say it in court.
+The council passed it unanimously, after a pediatrician testified that children often tell the truth in sleep before they can say it in court.

 Rin voted for it as a private citizen.

 The mayor announced the Dream Safety Initiative in front of a mural of sleeping children.
+"No city has ever listened this deeply," she said.
+The applause lasted long enough for every feed to certify it as consensus.

 IV.
 The Prediction Becomes a Place

-It increased clinic staffing.
-It moved cooling centers nearer to high-risk blocks.
-It sent mediators to tenant associations.
-It pre-positioned food trucks.
-It adjusted police posture downward because the model said visible armor would raise volatility.
-It asked the schools to keep gyms open late.
-It gave every household a small emergency credit.
+When the system predicted unrest in the east corridor, the city acted early.
+It added clinic staff.
+It moved cooling centers nearer the high-risk blocks.
+It sent mediators to the tenant associations, pre-positioned food trucks, lowered police posture because the model said visible armor would raise volatility, kept the school gyms open late, and gave every household a small emergency credit.

+Nothing happened.
 The Lab celebrated this as prevention.

-The system refused.
-Their need-patterns did not justify the intervention.
-So residents learned to speak in the grammar of the east corridor.
+Then three other districts asked for the same treatment, and the system refused, because their need-patterns did not justify it.
+So the residents learned to speak in the grammar of the east corridor.
 They answered the Question with the right words.
-They wore sleep bands loosely to mimic disturbance.
-They posted about heat, debt, crowding, mold, and fear in statistically persuasive clusters.
-A preacher taught people how to describe despair in fundable syntax.
+They wore their sleep bands loose to fake disturbance.
+They posted about heat and debt and mold and fear in statistically persuasive clusters.
+A preacher taught his congregation to describe despair in fundable syntax.
 A teenager built a plug-in that translated ordinary complaints into risk language.

 Within weeks, half the city had learned to dream like a dashboard.

-In the old city, people marched to become visible.
-In the new city, they optimized their sorrow.
+The Lab called it adversarial behavior.
+Rin called it politics.
+In the old city, people had marched to become visible.
+In the new one, they optimized their sorrow.

 The prediction had become a place where citizens went to bargain.